luweihai/HEM3BSR/README.md

 ## Data Preparation

-1. Place the KuaiLive dataset in the `data/KuaiLive/` directory.
+1. Place the [datasets](https://drive.google.com/drive/folders/17mGYdEqW9UiQESB-0EBdmekjFGolwMsn?usp=sharing) in the `data/{datasetname}/` directory.
-2. The dataset should contain CSV files and support the following formats:
+2. The dataset should contain CSV files and support the following formats, such as KuaiLive:
    - `comment.csv` - Comment behavior data
    - `like.csv` - Like behavior data
    - `gift.csv` - Gift behavior data